Effects of Normalization Techniques on Logistic Regression in Data Science

 Adeyemo, Nureni Adekunle, Hayden Wimmer, Loreen Marie Powell.

 "Effects of Normalization Techniques on Logistic Regression in Data Science."

-Journal of Information Systems Applied Research, 12 (2): 37-44: Information Systems and Computing Academic Professionals.
+2018 Proceedings of the Conference on Information Systems Applied Research, 11: 1-9: ISCAP, Information Systems and Computing Academic Professionals.